Skip to content ↓

 • Tailored support for Oxbridge and other competitive entrance courses such as Medicine

 My careers support has been very beneficial.
 I have always known I wanted to work in the health or social care field and through the help of the careers team and my placement job in a neurological rehabilitation ward I was able to secure five offers to study social work at university.
-I was very lucky to have access to a careers adviser every day in the sixth form to talk about the process of university from interviews to how to apply for student finance.
+I was very lucky to have access to a careers adviser in the sixth form to talk about the process of university from interviews to how to apply for student finance.
 The careers adviser was always happy to talk about all my worries for the future and always tried to reassure me through every step of the process.

 - Ava, Year 13